Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 decided to go with Tailwind as it is more polished, but Tachyons has some unique ideas on its own).
-The basic idea with these frameworks is that each class has a *single* function or utility, which you combine to get the desired styling by adding them to a HTML element.
+The basic idea with these frameworks is that each class has a *single* function or utility, which you combine to get the desired styling by adding them to an HTML element.
 The way I see it is that you move the composition of design elements from CSS to HTML.
 So instead of: